Modularising Verification Of Durable Opacity: A Modular Proof Technique

 \subsection{Step 1: \NOREC}

-As a starting point, we have \NOREC which resembles \STMC in the following. \NOREC (given in Figure~\ref{fig:NOrec} as an algorithm) employs a deferred update strategy: writes to shared state are first of all stored in a write set and at commit time written to main memory -- if there are no conflicts with other transactions.
+We start by instantiating \IMPL to \NOREC~\cite{DBLP:conf/ppopp/DalessandroSS10}, which is given by the algorithm in Figure~\ref{fig:NOrec}.\footnote{In~\cite{Derrick+21}, we describe a procedure for transforming pseudocode into IOA, which we use here.} \NOREC employs a deferred update strategy: writes to shared state are first stored in a write set and at commit time written to main memory -- if there are no conflicts with other transactions.
 For conflict detection, \NOREC uses value-based validation (see the operation \verb+TMValidate+).

-More detailedly, for synchronisation \NOREC uses a global counter {\tt glb} (initially $0$) and a local variable {\tt loc}, which is used to store a copy of {\tt glb}.
-Each transaction obtains a local write set {\tt wrSet} and a local read set {\tt rdSet}.
+To synchronise concurrent transactions, \NOREC uses a global counter {\tt glb} (initially $0$) and a local variable {\tt loc}, which is used to store a copy of {\tt glb}.
+Each transaction maintains a local write set, {\tt wrSet}, and a local read set, {\tt rdSet}.
 Inside its {\tt wrSet} a transaction records all the addresses that it attempts to update and their values.
 The actual update of the memory takes place inside the commit operation.
 An odd {\tt glb} indicates that a live writing transaction attempts to commit.
-After a successful commit {\tt glb} is incremented by two. {\tt glb} being not equal to the {\tt loc} value of a living transaction indicates that a writing transaction committed.
+After a successful commit {\tt glb} is incremented so that its value is once again even.
+Thus a live transaction can determine whether another writing transaction has performed a commit operation by checking whether the value of {\tt glb} is equal to its local copy, {\tt loc}.
 Inside its {\tt rdSet}, a transaction records the addresses that it reads and their corresponding values.
-Every time that a transaction attempts to read an address which is not inside its {\tt wrSet}, and {\tt loc} $\neq$ {\tt glb}, the validation method is called.
-The validation method waits until the global lock is not held and uses the {\tt rdSet} to check whether or not the transaction is still valid.
-In the case of writing transactions, the consistency of the {\tt rdSet} is also checked at the commit stage.
-Since \NOREC obtains a lazy version management, writes are not visible to the other transactions, until the writing transaction commits.
+Every time a transaction attempts to read an address that is not inside its {\tt wrSet}, if {\tt loc} $\neq$ {\tt glb}, then the validation method is executed.
+The validation method waits until the global lock is not held ({\tt glb} is even), then checks that the {\tt rdSet} is still valid (w.r.t., the current memory state).
+In the case of writing transactions, the validity of {\tt rdSet} is also checked at the commit stage.